payara/Payara-Community-Documentation/documentation/payara-micro/deploying/deploy-cmd-line.md

-# Deploying Applications on the Command Line
+# Deploying Applications From the Command Line

 ## Deploying an Application
 As noted in section [Starting an Instance](../starting-instance.md#starting-an-instance-from-the-command-line), all Payara Micro actions are run for the Payara Micro JAR, all in one command; it is not possible to start an instance with one command, and deploy an application to it with another.